nasa-jpl/ION-DTN/gh-pages/docs/Using-LTP-Config-Tool.md

   space link frame losses.
-- `Segment Error Rate Computation \[computed\]` -- this is the LTP segment error rate derived from the frame error rate and the segment and CCSDS frame size selections.
+- `Segment Error Rate Computation \[computed\]` -- this is the LTP segment error rate derived from the frame error rate and the segment and CCSDS frame size selections. **In ION 4.2 this is the value to use for `m maxseglossrate`** — it is the segment loss rate the new commands consume directly.
-- `*maxBER* Computation \[computed\]` -- this is the computed *maxBER* parameter for LTP.
-The *maxBER* parameter is what LTP uses to estimate segment error rate, which in turn will affect how LTP handles handshaking failure and repeated retransmission requests.
-To properly operate LTP, the maxBER value provided must result in the same segment error rate as one expects to encounter in real space link.
+- `*maxBER* Computation \[computed\]` -- **deprecated in ION 4.2** (it feeds the deprecated `m maxber` command).
+This is the computed *maxBER* parameter for LTP.
+The *maxBER* parameter is what LTP used to estimate segment error rate, which in turn affected how LTP handles handshaking failure and repeated retransmission requests.
+To properly operate LTP, the maxBER value provided must result in the same segment error rate as one expects to encounter in real space link — which is exactly why the **Segment Error Rate** above is the better quantity to configure directly via `m maxseglossrate`.
 - `Ethernet Error Rate Computation \[computed\]` -- this is the recommended setting for using laboratory Ethernet frame error software/hardware to simulate space link loss.
 This value is